 The student must file an application for fieldwork and receive approval prior to registering for fieldwork.
-Students will submit their HIPAA training certificate with the fieldwork application.
-Approval for fieldwork will not be given without documentation of the HIPAA certificate.
+Students will submit their HIPAA training certificate as part of the PYCL 0570 class and is a requirement for field work.

 As part of a systematic assessment of each ABA student's progress throughout the program, faculty will examine student learning in relation to demonstration of a combination of knowledge and skills, as well as professional dispositions.
 Competency-based assessments, in the form of Key Performance Indicators (KPI's), are embedded in the ABA coursework.
 Students who do not meet the required competency will be required to remediate the competency in order to receive a passing grade for that particular course.
 The instructor will assign a plan for remediating the KPI assessment, and the student is responsible for completing the tasks outlined in the remediation plan.
 Detailed assignment information and associated grading rubrics are located in the designated course syllabi.